 Travers can be performed in collected trot or collected canter.
-The horse is slightly bent round the inside leg of the athlete but with a greater degree of bend than in shoulder-in.
-A constant angle of approximately thirty five (35) degrees should be shown (from the front and from behind one (1) sees four (4) tracks).
+The Horse is slightly bent around the inside leg of the Athlete but with a greater degree of bend than in shoulder-in.

+A constant angle of approximately thirty-five (35) degrees should be shown (from the front and from behind one sees four (4) lines).
 The forehand remains on the track and the quarters are moved inwards.
-The horse's outside legs pass and cross in front of the inside legs.
-The horse is bent in the direction in which it is moving.
+The Horse's outside legs pass and cross in front of the inside legs.
+The inside hind legs step forward.
+Rhythm, balance and cadence are maintained.

+The Horse is bent in the direction in which it is moving.

 To start the travers, the quarters must leave the track or, after a corner or circle, are not brought back onto the track.
-At the end of the travers, the quarters are brought back on the track (without any counter-flexion of the poll/neck) as one (1) would finish a circle.
-Aims of travers: To show a fluent collected trot movement on a straight line and a correct bend.
-Front and hind legs are crossing, balance and cadence are maintained.
+At the end of the travers, the quarters are brought back on the track (without any counterflexion of the poll/neck) as if the Horse would finish a circle.

+Aims of travers: